hntrssthmpsn/terraform-kind-localdev-pipeline/docs/initial_setup.md

 # Sudo password:
 # The local CA is now installed in the system trust store! ⚡️
 ```
-This will create `rootCA-key.pem' and `rootCA.pem` at `~/.mkcert/localdev`.
-You can copy their contents into `ca_cert` and `ca_key` variables in a terraform.tfvars file to set the cert and private key variables for the CA ClusterIssuer, but for the sake of this ephemeral example let's just use the `-var` argument to terraform to set them at the CLI.
+This will create `rootCA-key.pem` and `rootCA.pem` at `~/.mkcert/localdev`.
+See our [maximal example](https://github.com/beautiful-localdev/terraform-kind-localdev-pipeline/tree/main/examples/maximal) for an example of using the local trusted CA we've created here to automatically provide locally trusted certs with cert-manager.

 ## Component-specific requirements